Lazyjimpressions/ourvidz/docs/README.md

 ### **✅ PRODUCTION READY**
 - **Triple Worker System**: SDXL + Chat + WAN workers operational on RTX 6000 ADA
-- **Hybrid Enhancement System**: ContentCompliantEnhancementOrchestrator with system prompts
+- **Dynamic Prompting System**: 12 specialized templates for all models and use cases
 - **All 10 Job Types**: Live and operational with flexible SDXL quantities
 - **Multi-Reference System (SDXL Only)**: Style, composition, and character references
 - **Reference Image Storage**: Dedicated bucket for user/third-party reference images